Mrika Nikçi

 Mrika Nikçi (born December 6, 2001) is an Albanian mountaineer from the Republic of Kosovo.
+She has scaled the Seven Summits and five of the Volcanic Seven Summits.

-She is the first Albanian and the youngest female in the world to climb all the Seven Summits.
+She is the first Albanian and the youngest female in the world to climb the Seven Summits.
 On 15 August 2019, as a seventeen years old, she became the youngest female in the world to climb all the Seven Summits, together with her father Arianit Nikçi(Albanian mountaineer).
 They became the first Albanians to summit all the Seven Summits.
 They reached all the Seven Summits for 17 months, six hardest peaks (Vinson, Aconcagua, Everest, Denali, Elbrus and Carstensz Pyremid) summit-ed for 240 days (eight months).
 They reached this goal following their project Mrika Seven Summits.